-this goan dal recipe is one of mine favorite dal recipes which my mom would make. i would call it jeera coconut dal as a lot of cumin seeds/jeera is added to the dal with coconut. this is one comforting dal and excellent to have in all seasons.
+Goan dal recipe with drumsticks.
+This Goan dal Is one of mine favorite dal recipes which my mom would make.
+I would call it Jeera coconut dal as a lot of cumin seeds/jeera is added to the dal with coconut.
+This is one comforting dal and excellent to have in all seasons.

-again as a souring agent we usually add kokum. but if you do not have kokum you can add tomatoes instead. unfortunately, i neither had kokum nor tomatoes, so did not add any 🙁 for the tempering i have used coconut oil, however the tempering can also be done in ghee.
+Again as a souring agent we usually add kokum.
+But if you do not have kokum you can add tomatoes instead.
+I have used kokums for the tempering and used coconut oil, however the tempering can also be done in ghee.

 - 2 to 2.5 cups water

-- 2-3 pieces kokum or 1 medium size tomato
+- 2 to 3 pieces kokum or 1 medium size tomato

 - salt to taste

-- 3 to 4 garlic cloves (lahsun), optional
+- 3 to 4 garlic cloves , optional

-- 4 to 5 garlic cloves (lahsun), crushed lightly
+- 4 to 5 garlic cloves , crushed lightly

 - 1 or 2 green chilies, (dry red chilies can also be used instead of green chilies) - optional